Habenaria delavayi

 Habenaria delavayi, also known as hou ban yu feng hua (厚瓣玉凤花), is a species of orchid endemic to China.

 Distribution and habitat

 Habenaria delavayi is found only in the Chinese provinces of Guizhou, Sichuan, and Yunnan.
-It grows in forests and grasslands at altitudes of 1500-3000 m.
+It grows in forests and grasslands at elevations of 1500-3000 m.

 Description

 Habenaria delavayi is a herbaceous plant arising from fleshy tubers.
 The upright stem measures 3-5 mm in diameter with one or two tubular sheaths.
 Each plant typically has three or four leaves arranged in a basal rosette, though some plants may have as many as six leaves.
 The leaves measure approximately 1.5-5 cm by 1.5-4 cm and are circular or egg shaped with a rounded base and a pointed tip.
 The inflorescence is a raceme growing 6-15 cm tall and bearing seven to twenty white flowers.
 The dorsal sepal is concave and elliptic in shape, measuring approximately 4 m by 4 mm.
 The reflexed lateral sepals are lanceolate and measure 4-5 mm by 2.5 mm.
 The petals are linear and twisted at the base, measuring 6 mm by 0.8 mm.
 The labellum is split into three long, narrow lobes.
 The nectar spur is 1.2-1.4 cm long and slightly curved.